ravimahato21/RAG-ChatBot/README.md

 How the System Works

-The user uploads a document through the Streamlit application.
+- The user uploads a document through the Streamlit application.

-The application reads the document and splits the text into smaller chunks.
+- The application reads the document and splits the text into smaller chunks.

-Each chunk is converted into an embedding and stored in a vector database.
+- Each chunk is converted into an embedding and stored in a vector database.

-When the user asks a question, the system searches the stored embeddings and finds the most relevant document content.
+- When the user asks a question, the system finds the most relevant document content.

-That content is then sent to the LLM together with the user's question.
+- The retrieved content is sent to the LLM together with the user's question.

-The LLM uses the retrieved information to generate a context-aware answer.
+- The LLM uses that information to generate a context-aware answer.

 Basic Flow

 User Question → Vector Search → Relevant Document Content → LLM → Answer

 Features

-document upload through Streamlit question answering based on uploaded documents document processing and text chunking embedding generation vector similarity search
+- Document upload through Streamlit
+- Question answering based on uploaded documents
+- Document processing and text chunking
+- Embedding generation
+- Vector similarity search
-LLM-powered responses
+- LLM-powered responses
-simple chatbot interface
+- Simple chatbot interface
-secure API key management
+- Secure API key management

 Running the Project